 A. I am a participant in the CON-VINCE study

-Will the CON-VINCE study team communicate the results of the PCR and antibody tests?
+Will the CON-VINCE study team communicate the results of the PCR test?

-As detailed in the study information, in case of virus-positive results, one of our medical doctors will call you within 48h after testing for explaining the result and will also inform your treating physician.
-If you don’t hear from us within this time frame, you do currently not carry the SARS-CoV-2 virus.
-Also, positive results from antibody testing will be communicated, typically within 2 weeks after biosampling.
+In cases of virus-positive results, one of our medical doctors will contact you within 48 to 72h after sample collection to explain the result.
+If you don’t hear from us within this time frame, you do not currently carry the SARS-CoV-2 virus.

 Why does the CON-VINCE study team not communicate all results?